 We came to school on the 5th day morning but our minds were still not in place and constantly deviating.
 It was '0' period and the teacher had still not come, we suddenly gathered courage and decided 'Let hell break loose' we will end up going for the match.
 And then we made our way till the P.S back gate to leave when it suddenly dawned upon us as to what will happen if someone complained that we all came to class and left for the match.
-There were always some Naradars :O.
+There were always some Naradars :O (complaining types).
+I even now vividly remember the discussion we had in Gate 2 (Back Gate) and after speaking for couple of minutes we all disappointingly but unanimously decided to get back to class.
+In fact even after getting back to class, the teacher had still not come evincing semblances of hope once again to go back but it was a touch too late.

 And then History happened...